Dark Sheep

 Dark Sheep is split into four chapters, with ten levels each, and these become progressively more challenging as well as more disturbing.
 Initially, you are simply herding around fluffy white sheep, but they are soon joined by the darker brethren that can only eat their own type of grass.
 Then, before you know it, your character is involved in murder and evil rituals involving pentagrams and Ovis aries.

-Sokoban is one of those games that has stood the test of time, so we knew that we would have fun with Dark Sheep, but we were not expecting how engrossing this game can become.
+Sokoban is one of those games that has stood the test of time, so we knew that we would have fun with Dark Sheep, but we were surprised to find out how engrossing this game can become.
 The somewhat macabre theme of the game might deter some players, but anyone who enjoys a good mental workout will have a blast with Dark Sheep.
 The difficulty level is pitched just right to prevent it from becoming frustrating, and the ability to instantly retry a level if you mess up is handy.
 We would have loved to see more levels or even a level editor, but as it is, Dark Sheep should definitely not be missed if you are a puzzle fan.

 System Requirements